 If using alcohol or IPA to clean out the connector take care that it does not come into contact with any other part of the sonar.
-If an O-ring is present it should be first removed and discarded and the new O-ring only inserted after the IPA has evaporated.

 Ground Fault Monitoring

 The power supply within the Gemini includes an electrically isolated DC-DC converter frontend.
 There is a small capacitive connection between the isolated ground and the sonar chassis which should not noticeably affect any impressed current ground fault indicator (GFI) equipment.